A Man Called Sledge: Plot

 The gang escapes and later stop to split the gold, with Sledge taking a double share, which the old man notes aloud.
 A musical montage shows a myriad of poker hands in which it appears the old man wins a substantial amount of the other outlaws' gold.
 Playing against Joyce, the old man finds that he has been cheated with sand substituted for gold dust and kills him.
-Guthrie (Piani) objects to this, and angrily leaves after Sledge defends the old man's actions.
+Guthrie objects to this, and angrily leaves after Sledge defends the old man's actions.
 Sledge then proceeds to win the old man's gold at poker, and most of everyone else's as well.

 Sledge leaves with his winnings despite the gang's protestations, and the old man proposes they kidnap Ria.
 With her, they follow Sledge to a Spanish Mission town, deserted for a local festival.
 Now leading the gang, the old man attempts negotiating with Sledge, while one of the others tries to ambush him.
-Sledge is wounded while killing the bushwhacker, Kehoe, but still refuses to bargain, so the old man reveals their kidnapping of Ria, who is then badly hurt by Bice throwing her from a high wall.
+Sledge is wounded while killing the bushwhacker, Kehoe, but still refuses to bargain, so the old man reveals their kidnapping of Ria, badly hurt by Bice, whom it is implied has raped and beaten her.
 A horrified Hooker vows to kill Bice when they get the gold.

 Hearing her screams, Sledge abandons the gold while fighting his way to Ria, who says they did not need the gold to be happy, and uses her dying breath to warn that Bice is behind him with a rifle.
-Sledge kills Bice, then Hooker (Akins), and wounds the escaping old man, who threatens that he has hidden the gold where it can never be found without him.
+Sledge kills Bice, then Hooker, and wounds the escaping old man, who threatens that he has hidden the gold where it can never be found without him.
 Remembering Ria's words, Sledge kills the old man and rides away empty-handed as the town refills with locals.